-The following essay topic analysis examines Cornell / Johnson’s MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Cornell / Johnson’s MBA admissions essays for the two-year residential program.
+The Cornell MBA essays questions are for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Let’s take a closer look at each prompt:
+Let’s take a closer look at the Cornell MBA essay questions.

 Use this short answer question to succinctly share your short and long term goals.
 If invited to interview, you will have the opportunity to elaborate further and should be prepared to connect your prior experience with your future aspirations.